Continual learning under domain transfer with sparse synaptic bursting: Conclusion and Discussion.

-Among the factors responsible for the resilience of living systems is the ability to impose meaning on the world through the negotiation of bodily form and function \cite{Pask1962, Cariani2007, Kirchhoff2018, informationSelfStructuring, Pharoah2020,Friston2012, Bruineberg2014}.
-Consequently, action and perception are not defined by information communicated over anatomically fixed, yet tunable, channels \cite{Logan2012, Bongard2021, Nicholson2019}.
-Rather the means by which information is made and communicated are themselves subject to purposive modification.
-Thus, encoded in the very structure of living systems is that which counts as meaningful \cite{Pfeifer2007, Man2019, merleau-ponty1983, bodybookBongard, Kirchhoff2018}.
-By contrast, machine learning algorithms typically undergo morphological change only in light of error \cite{SynFlow}, or by random mutation \cite{Stanley2002}, which renders them partially autonomous systems for error \textit{correction} rather than error \textit{prevention} \cite{Conant1970, Schulkin2019}.

-In the preceding sections we presented a machine learning algorithm for dynamically regulating synapses in a convolutional neural network for continual learning over long sequences of previously unseen datasets.
-We demonstrated that effective regulation under domain transfer depends on a degree of structural and epistemic autonomy \cite{Cariani2007, Pask1962} resulting from the adaptive construction of sensors in the classifier.
-This occurs by meta-learning to disinhibit synapses initialized to a state of uniform suppression, leading to the autonomous construction of relevance criteria on inputs.
+In the preceding sections we presented an algorithm for regulating the synapses of a convolutional neural network for continual learning over sequences of previously unseen datasets.
+This occurs by meta-learning to disinhibit synapses initialized to a state of uniform suppression.